-T-Mobile is an oddball cell phone company.
-Led by its unapologetically brash CEO John Legere, it’s dubbed itself the uncarrier and makes regular attempts to buck carrier trends.
+T-Mobile is an oddball cell phone carrier.
+Led by its unapologetically brash CEO, John Legere, it’s dubbed itself “the uncarrier” and makes regular attempts to buck carrier trends.
 Initially, this meant dropping contracts, a move quickly followed by the other three big names in the industry.
-In more recent months, it’s meant the introduction of Music Freedom and BingeOn, which let you stream music and video from a wide variety of apps without using up your monthly data allocation.
+In more recent months, it’s meant the introduction of T-Mobile One, one of the best phone cell phone plans with unlimited data.

 There’s no doubt T-Mobile stands out from the crowd, but it has to – its network is weaker than what Verizon or AT&T can offer.
 Rural coverage has always been a sore point for prospective T-Mobile customers and is the reason why, for many Americans, it isn’t even a viable option.

 If you live in a city, though, it’s tough to beat.
 T-Mobile’s LTE speeds have the highest peaks in the nation, while its prices remain affordable.
-Were it not weak beyond the suburbs, we’d readily place it even higher on our lineup.
-It’s still one of the best cell phone providers in the nation, though, and rightfully earns our Top Ten Reviews Bronze Award.
+Were it not weak beyond the suburbs, we’d readily call it number 1.
+It’s one of the best cell phone carriers in the nation, though, and rightfully earns our Top Ten Reviews Silver Award.